kevcodez/kevcodez-blog/docs/inside-agile-product-development-series/02-brief-overview-stack/README.md

 next: false
 ---

-# A brief overview of our stack
+# A brief overview of the stack

 I promised that the insights in this series won't get too technical.
 However, I think it might be interesting for some readers to get a brief overview of the tech stack.